 Antibiotics will be prescribed prior to surgery to prevent infection.
 To minimize the possibility of excess bleeding, you will need to avoid taking drugs containing aspirin.
 You will also be advised to bathe with an antiseptic soap for several days prior to surgery.

-Abdominoplasty is performed using general anesthesia.
+Abdominoplasty in Delhi is performed using general anesthesia.
 You may be given medication beforehand so you will feel relaxed.
 The surgery may take 2-5 hours, depending on your overall condition.
 You may be released after a few hours, or you may require a couple days of hospitalization.